 32 weeks pregnant is another one of those interesting shifts that occur in pregnancy.
-Do you remember that in the early first 12 weeks pregnant you may have had morning sickness?
-Then pretty suddenly that just stops.
+Do you remember that in the early weeks of your pregnancy you may have had morning sickness?
+Then suddenly that just stops.
 From 12 weeks pregnant onward, your uterus grows big enough to be felt above your pubic bone and almost overnight you ‘look’ pregnant rather than ‘fat’.

 Around 20 weeks pregnant you could just begin to feel your baby’s movements as a ‘flutter’ but still inconsistent.
-Then at 24 weeks pregnant you suddenly wake up to the fact you are more than half way through pregnancy and The Birth is right around the corner.
+Then at 24 weeks pregnant you suddenly wake up to the fact you are more than half-way through your pregnancy and The Birth is right around the corner.

 32 weeks pregnant starts another new phase … Braxton-Hicks contractions.
 What To Expect comments on these in their post.